dmitrykudinov/CarND-MPC-Project/README.md

     }
 ```

-The reason of choosing such heavy weights for steering accuracy is becuase of the `const double ref_v = 80.0;` - as in reall life the faster you go, the more precise and smooth steering manipulations should be.
+The reason of choosing such heavy weights for steering accuracy is because of the `const double ref_v = 80.0;` - as in real life the faster you go, the more precise and smooth steering manipulations should be.

-In general, I am impressed how much less effort, compared to PID controller, it took to gain a smooth completetion of a lap, and at a significantly higher speeds.
+In general, I am impressed how much less effort, compared to PID controller, it took to gain a smooth completion of a lap, and at a significantly higher speeds.

 ## Timestep Length and Elapsed Duration (N & dt)